Event-Based Visual Teach-and-Repeat via Fast Fourier-Domain Cross-Correlation: Methodology

 \subsection{Repeat Phase}

-During the repeat phase, the mobile robot autonomously follows the teach trajectory using a two-stage motion controller \cite{dall2021fast}.
-The odometry-based controller (Section~\ref{method:lowlevel}) drives the robot to discrete 3-DOF poses derived from $\mathbf{T}^W_{k}$ stored in the topometric map $\mathbf{M}$.
+During repeat, the robot autonomously follows the teach trajectory using a two-stage motion controller \cite{dall2021fast}.
+The odometry-based controller (Section~\ref{method:lowlevel}) drives the robot to discrete 3-DoF poses derived from $\mathbf{T}^W_{k}$ stored in the topometric map $\mathbf{M}$.
 However, raw odometry is susceptible to cumulative errors, resulting in both lateral and along-path drift \cite{nourizadeh2023situ}.
-To mitigate these effects, vision-based corrections are introduced for lateral alignment (Section~\ref{method:heading}) and along-path position (Section~\ref{method:path}) by computing cross-correlations between the incoming event frame $\mathbf{\hat{I}}$ and the corresponding teach frames $\mathbf{I}_k$ from the topometric map $\mathbf{M}$ (Section~\ref{method:correlation}).
+To mitigate these effects, cross-correlations are performed in the frequency domain between incoming event frame $\mathbf{\hat{I}}$ and the corresponding teach frames $\mathbf{I}_k$ from the topometric map $\mathbf{M}$ (Section~\ref{method:correlation}) to generate vision-based corrections for lateral alignment (Section~\ref{method:heading}) and along-path position (Section~\ref{method:path}).